Nuclear pulse propulsion: Medusa

 The Medusa design has more in common with solar sails than with conventional rockets.
 It was envisioned by Johndale Solem in the 1990s and published in the Journal of the British Interplanetary Society (JBIS).

 A Medusa spacecraft would deploy a large sail ahead of it, attached by independent cables, and then launch nuclear explosives forward to detonate between itself and its sail.
 The sail would be accelerated by the plasma and photonic impulse, running out the tethers as when a fish flees a fisher, generating electricity at the "reel".
-The spacecraft would use some of the generated electricity to reel itself up towards the sail, constantly smoothly accelerating as it goes.
+The spacecraft would use some of the generated electricity to reel itself up toward the sail, constantly smoothly accelerating as it goes.

 In the original design, multiple tethers connected to multiple motor generators.
 The advantage over the single tether is to increase the distance between the explosion and the tethers, thus reducing damage to the tethers.

 For heavy payloads, performance could be improved by taking advantage of lunar materials, for example, wrapping the explosive with lunar rock or water, stored previously at a stable Lagrange point.